-- Promoting physical activity in the workplace; NICE Public Health Intervention Guidance (May 2008)
+- Physical activity in the workplace; NICE Public Health Intervention Guidance, May 2008

 - Generalised anxiety disorder and panic disorder in adults: management; NICE Clinical Guideline (January 2011)

-- Management of long-term sickness and incapacity for work; NICE Public Health Guidance (March 2009)
+- Workplace health: long-term sickness absence and incapacity to work; NICE Public Health Guidance, March 2009

 - The benefits system.
 A short guide for GPs; Dept for Work and Pensions, August 2013